 There are regular 'Breeze rides' to get you into cycling, or back into cyling.
 Rides are organised by experienced and trained volunteer 'cycling champions'.
 Find their latest event on the Breeze Ceredigion or Discover Ceredigion Facebook pages.

 Locally based guides Crys Melyn and Peleton Cymru have regular tour dates, self guided itineraries or can organise bespoke tours to suit your needs.

-Designated routes such as the Ystwyth and Rheidol trails from Aberystwyth or the Cardi Bach Trail from Cardiganare linked with the Sustrans National Cycle Network and can form part of a more extensive cycling trip.
-Sections of the Ystwyth Trail are designed for leisurely cycling for all abilities.
+Designated routes such as the Ystwyth Trail and Rheidol Trail from Aberystwyth or the Cardi Bach Trail from Cardigan are linked with the Sustrans National Cycle Network and can form part of a more extensive cycling trip.

-Meanwhile the forest centre at Bwlch Nant yr Arian near Aberystwyth is great for mountain biking with views as well as technical challenges.
+The mountain biking centre at Bwlch Nant yr Arian near Aberystwyth is great for views as well as technical challenges.
 There's a choice of three routes, each with a different character.
-The Summit is exacly what the name suggests, superb views and flowing single track rides.
-The Pendam also has fantastic views, combined with some technically challenging sections.
-The third, Syfydrin trail extends out onto the open hills.
+The Summit trail is exactly what the name suggests, superb views and flowing single track rides.
+The Pendam trail also has fantastic views, combined with some technically challenging sections.
+The third, Syfydrin, trail extends out onto the open hills.
 For guidance on the different grades see the Natural Resources Wales.

 Read a review of the routes by local professional cyclist Gruff Lewis, who tested the route with two other international cyclists:WelshWildWestSportive.pdf

 Ystwyth Cycle Club also organise the Tour of the Mining Valleys in March (Cat E/1/2/3) and the Angela Davis Memorial Road Race in August.(Cat 2/3)

 The race details will be available on the British Cycling website when entries are open.

 Machynlleth is home to the Dyfi Enduro mountain biking challenge across the sloped of the Dyfi river valley and the Dyfi forest.